 Corvinar is a large encampment/township of primarily carnivorous manimals.
 Once, similar, albeit smaller, hunting camps used to cover the entirety of the plains.
 Now, they are all that remain, and every day is a struggle to survive.
 Though hunting is carried out in shifts along the boundary by the best trackers and pack leaders, rarely is enough brought back to feed everyone.
 As their hunger grows, so does their unrest, and unless something changes, it is doubtful they will last another decade; destined to be forgotten among the plains.

-The dashed red line is the boundary drawn by Adriana Lorington, and agreed to, or coerced upon, Paxton Erindore, and Jerimiah Davenforth, leaders of the Corvins and the Evirrons respectively.
+The dashed red line is the boundary drawn by Adriana Lorington, and agreed to, or coerced upon, Paxton Erindore, and Jerimiah Davenforth, which were leaders of the Corvins and the Evirrons respectively.
 Intended to settle the issue of manimals eating other manimals, it instead escalated it, and has been the focal point of a resource war that has spanned near three generations.
 Life on either side is like night and day, with dry grasses and small bits of greenery being with the Corvins, and scrawny bits of meat being… well, the Evirrons.
 Some say it was the biggest blunder Adriana ever made, but as a scholar, I can tell you the move was brilliant.
 Why?
 Well, to be blunt, you’d best read the books.